 - Is the information up-to-date?

 - Does it include all pertinent information?
-(Is it one-sided or objective?)
+What is left out, if anything?
+(I.e., is the reporting one-sided or objective?)

 - Why are they telling me this?
 (Be alert for public relation efforts or industry bias.)